 Doctoral students are engaged in extensive academic and professional training through a focused offering of courses and a mentored research practicum.
-Our program requirements and degree timeline contain additional information.
+Our program requirements and curriculum content contain additional information.

-- Candidacy.
-Students must successfully defend a dissertation proposal within three years of finishing coursework and complete their dissertation no later than seven years after initial enrollment in the program.
-Learn more about the candidacy process.
+- Candidacy: Upon successful defense of a dissertation proposal, students will enter the candidacy phase.
+Students must successfully defend a dissertation proposal within three years of completing the qualifying exam.
+Students should complete their dissertation no later than seven years after initial enrollment in the program.

 Candidates for the PhD degree in social work must maintain continuous enrollment.